MHanak1/michaels-screensaver/README.md

 ## About
 A screensaver app written in Rust, using [wgpu](https://wgpu.rs/) for rendering, and [egui](https://egui.rs) for the config GUI

-Currently, it consists of 2 screensavers:
+Currently, it consists of 3 screensavers:

  * **Snow** - A couple of hills, with snow slowly falling.
  * **Balls** - Balls Bouncing off of each other and off the screen sides.
 Highly configurable, with different color modes and presets.
 Turns out, that this is also a pretty decent gas simulation (since the balls follow the same rules as gas particles)
+ * **3D Model** - A 3D model simply spinning and bobbing up and down. the apple and the shark models are made by me, and the third one is taken from the hit detective game Disco Elysium
 ## Usage
 ### Any Ol' Web Browser*
 * Go to https://mhanak.net/screensaver